hmcts/finrem-ccd-definitions/README.md

 Financial Remedy configuration definitions for CCD.
 # adding cos pr to ccd definitions new build
 #new change to start a new build 2
+#new change to start a new build 3

 This allows for the FR CCD Config to be easily edited and stored in Github as JSON rather than version controlled in Confluence as Xlsx files.